 Experiment 1

-f) Start the stopwatch to measure the reaction time.
+- Start the stopwatch to measure the duration of the reaction.

-i) Transfer the contents of beakers A and B into a recovery container.
+- Empty the contents of beaker A into the recovery tank.

 Experiment 2